aws/aws-eks-best-practices/content/networking/sgpp/index.md

       - my_fargate_pod_security_group_id
 EOF
 ```

-Amazon EKS recommends adding the minimum security group rules specified [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) to your Fargate Pod security group if you need to restrict the traffic for your Pod and not add cluster security group directly.
-The minimum security group rules allow for the Fargate Pods to communicate with cluster services like kube-apiserver, kubelet, and CoreDNS.
-You must allow necessary inbound and outbound rules for your Fargate Pod security group to communicate with other Pods in the cluster.
-You must also enable access for Fargate to pull container images from Amazon ECR or other container registries APIs that they need to pull images from, such as DockerHub.
+The minimum security group rules are listed [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html).
+These rules allow Fargate Pods to communicate with in-cluster services like kube-apiserver, kubelet, and CoreDNS.
+You also need add rules to allow inbound and outbound connections to and from your Fargate Pod.
+This will allow your Pod to communicate with other Pods or resources in your VPC.
+Additionally, you have to include rules that allow Fargate to pull container images from Amazon ECR or other container registries such as DockerHub.
 For more information, see AWS IP address ranges in the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

 You can use the below commands to find the security groups applied to a Fargate Pod.